-Police microwave radars continuously transmit while simultaneously receiving and processing reflections.
-Reflections from moving vehicles are frequency shifted by the Doppler Effect and proportional to speed.
-Police radars have minimum sample times, time required to process one speed measurement.
-Sample times vary with model from about 1/4 to 1/3 seconds or more.
-Typically multiple sample periods are required when an echo is first detected or if the radar has just started transmitting.
-[Timing Animation]
+Police microwave Doppler radar transmits while simultaneously receiving reflections from moving objects.
+The reflections are frequency shifted by the Doppler Effect and proportional to speed.
+The radars must dwell (sample period) on a target 0.2 to 0.3 seconds to get one speed reading [Timing Animation].
+Typically multiple sample periods are required when an echo is first detected, longer range targets, or if the radar has just started transmitting.

-Police radars are available in 2 basic configurations with various options and modes.
+Police radars are available in 2 basic configurations, hand-held or fix mounted, with various options and modes.

 Cosine Effect Angle

-Some microwave and laser radars have a timing mode that allows the operator to time targets.
+Most radar and lidars have a timing mode that allows the operator to time targets.
 The operator measures the time it takes a vehicle to travel between 2 points of known distance.
 The radar is not transmitting rendering detectors useless.
-This method takes more time to set-up, requires more operator actions, is less versatile, and thus used less often.
-[Chapter 1.2 -- Timing Systems / Distance / Time Computer]
+This method is less accurate, takes more time to set-up, requires more operator actions, is less versatile, and thus used less often.

 X Band Radar |

+Only a few states/places still use X-band radars.
 X band radars have been around since 1965 and operate on a single frequency, one 50 MHz channel.
-Radars in the X band have better all weather performance, less signal attenuation in bad weather than higher frequency systems in K, Ka, and infrared bands.
-The X band radars tend to have slightly wider beams.
+Radars in the X band have better all weather performance, less signal loss in bad weather than higher frequency systems in Ku, K, Ka, and infrared bands.
+The X band radars tend to have slightly wider beams and larger antennas.